-- Turn the main switch to the ON position. - Turn the key switch to most position and wait until "TBS-01" disappears. - Set the head width to 80 mm using provide buttons. - Press and hold down Auto CAL.
-After a while - "Auto CALL" will appear on the displays.
+- Turn the main switch to the ON position. - Turn the key switch to position and wait until "TBS-01" disappears. - Set the head width to 80 mm using buttons. - Press and hold down Auto CALL" will appear on the displays.

 The controller is now ready for auto-calibration.